Estorossa7/conways_game_life/README.md

-conways game of file modular
+conways game of file
+    - singluar file  - all code in one file